jaejun-yoo/TDDIP/README.md

 To the best of our knowledge, this is the first unsupervised deep-learning-based method that can reconstruct the continuous variation of dynamic MRI sequences with high spatial resolution.

 ## Updates
+* 07 September 2021: Updated the nufft codebase repo
+    * **note** <s>git clone https://github.com/marchdf/python-nufft.git</s> <-- this (which I used for my Journal work) is now not available please use the link I put below.
 * 20 May 2021: Paper accepted at IEEE TMI.
 * September 2019: Paper submitted to IEEE TMI.